LoomSDK/LoomSDK/docs/guides/02_LoomScript/05_profiling.md

 ## Tracking Memory

 If performance is time, memory is space.
-Naturally, Loom's profiler tracks boath.
+Naturally, Loom's profiler tracks both.
 In the profiler output, you will see a hierarchical list of objects created and destroyed since profiling began, broken out by the method doing the allocation.

 For instance, here is one section showing a single object's allocation behavior (ignoring logger prefix output, and with package names trimmed for width):